UnicycleBloke/yagl/README.md

   - The image may be taller, if the sprites in the last row would not fit.
   - The sprites are divided into multiple sprite sheets if their combined height exceeds this.
   - This option is ignored when encoding a GRF.
-- **--container, -g \<index\>**: set the container version of the GRF.
-  - Permitted index values are:
-    - 1: Container version 1
-    - 2: Container version 2 - this is the default
-  - Container version 1 is never used for sprites with 32bpp or multiple zoom levels.
-  - This option is ignored when decoding a GRF.
 - **--version, -v**: displays the version of the **yagl** executable.
   - The rest of the command line is ignored when this option is present.
+- **--help**: displays this help in the console.

 ## Software architecture